mwalbeck/minecraft-backup/README.md

 ## Requirements
 - Linux computer (tested on Ubuntu)
-- GNU Screen (running your Minecraft server)
+- Tmux (running your Minecraft server)
 - Minecraft server (tested with Vanilla 1.10.2 only)

 ## Installation